warthmann/QTLseqr/README.md

 ```

 Chromosome information can be found in the VCF file header.
-Open the vcf file in a text editor and find the '##contig' lines.
+Open the VCF file in a text editor and find the '##contig' lines.
 E.g.:

 ```console
 $ less -S wGQ-Filt-freebayes~bwa~IRGSP-1.0~both-segregant_bulks~filtered-default.vcf